janlemcke/Cartesian/README.md

 scan2l bn-2 bn-1 f (a :: as) = f bn-2 bn-1 a :: scan2l bn-1 (f bn-2 bn-1 a) f as
 ```

-`scan2l` is a function that takes in 5 arguments: two initial values (bn-2 and bn-1) of type B, a binary function (f) that takes in two values of type B and one value of type A, and returns a value of type B, and a list of values of type A ([]).
-The function returns a list of values of type B.
+`scan2l` is a function that takes in 5 arguments: two initial values (bn-2 and bn-1) of type B, a 3-ary function (f) that takes in two values of type B and one value of type A, and returns a value of type B, and a list of values of type A. The function returns a list of values of type B.

 The function starts by defining the base case, where if the input list is empty, it returns an empty list.
 Otherwise, it applies the binary function f to the initial values bn-2 and bn-1 and the first value in the input list (a).
 This result is consed onto the recursive call of the function, where bn-1 becomes the new bn-2 and the result of f becomes the new bn-1.
 The result is a list of values of type B.